MFlisar/KotPreferences/README.md

 [![Release](https://jitpack.io/v/MFlisar/KotPreferences.svg)](https://jitpack.io/#MFlisar/KotPreferences)
 ![License](https://img.shields.io/github/license/MFlisar/KotPreferences)

-<i>With this library you can declare preferences via **kotlin delegates** and observe and update them via kotlin Flows.
-This works with any storage implementation, an implementation for JetPack DataStore is provided already.</i>
+With this library you can declare preferences via **kotlin delegates** and observe and update them via kotlin Flows.
+This works with any storage implementation, an implementation for JetPack DataStore is provided already.

 ## :camera: Screenshots